Windows 10 Fixes

-As a new "feature" in the Creators Update, Windows's system d3d files now take priority over d3d files in game folders.
+As a new "feature" in the Creators Update, Windows's system d3d files now take priority over local d3d files inside game-folders.
 This causes all kinds of errors.
 Crashes, messed up graphics, extreme slowdowns, and some games won't even launch at all.
 Graphical renders like ENB or ReShade have